IIIF/api/source/api/image/3.0/index.md

 ###  4.2.
 Size

 The size parameter specifies the dimensions to which the extracted region, which might be the complete image, is to be scaled.
-With the exception of the _`w,h`_ form, the returned image maintains the aspect ratio of the extracted region as closely as possible.
+With the exception of the _`w,h`_ and _`^w,h`_ forms, the returned image maintains the aspect ratio of the extracted region as closely as possible.

 | Form      | Description |
 | --------- | ----------- |